 A: Everyone who lives together and purchases and prepares meals together is grouped together as one SNAP household.
 Some people who live together, such as spouses and most children under age 22, are included in the same SNAP household, even if they purchase and prepare meals separately.
 If a person is 60 years of age or older and unable to purchase and prepare meals separately because of a permanent disability, the person and the person’s spouse may be a separate SNAP household if the others they live with do not have very much income (no more than 165 percent of the poverty level).Normally you are not eligible for SNAP benefits if an institution gives you most of your meals.
 There are exceptions for elderly persons and disabled persons.

-Able-bodied Adults without dependents may receive SNAP benefits for 3 months in a three year period without working.
-After that, ABAWDs are required to spend at least 20 hours a week working, volunteering or participating in a job training program.
+Able-Bodied Adults Without Dependents (ABAWD) may receive SNAP benefits for 3 months in a three-year period without working.
+After that, ABAWDs are required to spend at least 20 hours a week working, volunteering, or participating in a job training program.

-An ABAWD is anyone aged 18–54, able to work, with no dependents.
-If you are able to answer yes to any of these questions, you may be exempt from the ABAWD requirements:
+An ABAWD is anyone aged 18–64, able to work, with no dependents.
+Use this screener to determine whether you may be subject to work requirements after the passage of H.R.
+1.

 The Montgomery County Food Council’s SNAP Outreach team can help prescreen you for SNAP eligibility and assist you with the SNAP application process.
 If you would like assistance in applying for SNAP, or to learn more about other food assistance resources, please fill out the English or Spanish SNAP referral form and we will get back to you as soon as possible.
 You can also email us at SNAP@mocofoodcouncil.org or call us at 301-818-3614.